johnrm174/model-railway-signalling/README.md

 * New feature to drag and drop train designators between track sections (for cassette fiddle yards)
 * New option to offset the position of signal buttons (useful for busy schematics to deconflict)
-* New option to hide point buttons in Run Mode (if they are only going to be changed via route setting)
+* New option to hide point buttons in Run Mode (if controlling only via setup/cleardown of routes)
+* New option to hide signal buttons in Run Mode (if controlling only via setup/cleardown of routes)
 * Increased maximum width of Track Sections to accommodate 20 character descriptive train designators

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)